 Georgia is part of the TAG area, which stands for Tenessee, Alabama, Georgia.
 This is the region with the most caves in the US, so it’s a great area for cavers.
 There are over 14,000 caves in this area (wow!), because of the rich karst sediments here.
 Hydrologists believe there has been a prehistoric sea here, which explains the amount of limestone and caves.

-There's a lot to discover in this area, and Georgia has some of the most beautiful caves of the US.
+There’s a lot to discover in this area, and Georgia has some of the most beautiful caves in the US.

 More Info on Some of the Caves